-- Active participation in over 150 supplier diversity outreach events nationally, including Texas HUB outreach events: 3rd Annual African American Business Achievement Pinnacle Awards Gala, Central & South Texas Minority Business Council Trade Show/Expo, Dallas/Fort Worth Minority Business Council-Access Trade Show/Expo, Fourth Annual Texas Diversity & Leadership Conference, TAMACC Annual Convention & Expo, Women's Business Council Southwest Harvesting Partnerships Workshop, Houston Minority Business Council Business Opportunity Expo. - AT&T is a sponsor and participating member of NMSDC's Center of Excellence mentoring initiative with the Central South Texas Minority Business Council.
+- Despite a challenging business environment, AT&T actively participated in approximately 150 supplier diversity outreach events nationally, including Texas HUB outreach events: Southwest Minority Supplier Development Council Expo, WBC Southwest Business Works Tradeshow, Dallas Ft.
+Worth Minority Supplier Development Council Access 2009 Tradeshow, San Antonio Hispanic Chamber of Commerce Meet the Buyer, Greater Dallas Asian American Chamber of Commerce Conference, TAMACC Annual Convention and Expo, South Texas Black Business Expo, Houston Minority Supplier Development Council Business Opportunity Marketplace, Center for Women's Business Research Dallas Forum. - AT&T is a sponsor and participating member of NMSDC's Center of Excellence mentoring initiative with the South Texas Minority Business Council.
 One of six programs nationwide, the San Antonio-based effort works to enhance successful business relationships between corporations and minority business enterprises by strengthening the supplier development process.
-The participating corporations and MBEs use the forum to define issues, gather data on industry best practices and establish tools and processes to engage minority businesses in capacity-building activities with the assistance of the corporations. - Implemented AT&T's Accelerating the Growth of Women of Color owned Businesses initiative in partnership with the Center for Women Business Research (CFWBR).
-In 2007, AT&T was a sponsor of this program, which unveiled the first-of-its-kind results of a three-year study on this subject that included WBE focus groups in Dallas, Chicago, San Francisco and other cities.
-The study found that women of color are starting businesses at rates of three to five times faster than all other businesses.
-However, once in business, their growth lags behind all other firms.
-AT&T continued to work with the CFWBR to customize a unique outreach program for 4Q08 with the goal of increasing spending results with Asian, Hispanic and African American women businesses. - Providing leadership for supplier diversity national initiatives through the Billion Dollar Roundtable (BDR).
+The participating corporations and MBEs use the forum to define issues, gather data on industry best practices and establish tools and processes to engage minority businesses in capacity-building activities with the assistance of the corporations. - In 2009 AT&T launched its "Women of Color Businesses Growth Initiative" mentoring program.
+An outgrowth of AT&T's ongoing work with the Center for Women's Business Research, this program was designed to take action regarding the findings from the Center's multi-year study of businesses started by women of color.
+The program will closely coach and mentor a pilot group of minority women-owned firms to "the next level" and improve their competitiveness for corporate contracts.
+The program was launched during the 2009 Women's Business Enterprise National Council (WBENC's) national in June, where program participants attended workshops and met corporate and small business leaders.
+The mentoring program will train women of color businesses on six critical competencies including: gaining quality certifications, improving access to capital, utilizing business technology solutions and understanding global supply chains. - Providing leadership for supplier diversity national initiatives through the Billion Dollar Roundtable (BDR).
 This supplier diversity think-tank is an initiative of the Dallas-based publisher of Minority Business News USA.
 BDR membership is limited to corporations that spend more than \$1 billion annually with diverse companies.
-AT&T is one of only 13 companies that qualify at this level.
-AT&T is working to increase contracting for HUBs in
+AT&T is one of only 16 companies that qualify at this level.
+AT&T is working to increase contracting for HUBs in non-traditional areas through our contributions to the BDR's initiative on supplier diversity contracting in the advertising industry.

-- non-traditional areas through our contributions to the BDR's initiative on supplier diversity contracting in the advertising industry. - AT&T provided leadership to the 2008 DiversityNXT program at the telecom industry's largest event-NXTComm08.
-At this event corporate officers and global leaders met to highlight the convergence of technology, IT and entertainment.
-As a member of the NMSDC's Telecommunication Industry Group, AT&T helped to design the DiversityNXT programs to spotlight future opportunities for diversity suppliers in the converged industry.
-AT&T's procurement president, Tim Harden, was one of keynote speakers at DiversityNXT. - Produced Quality Certification Training overview workshops for diversity suppliers in Dallas and other cities across the nation.
-AT&T partnered with Bizphyx, a Texas-based woman-owned quality training company, to provide free orientation and counseling to HUB owners on how to gain relevant quality certifications for their businesses.
+- AT&T provided leadership to the 2009 DiversityNXT, the telecom industry's collaborative initiative to bring diverse suppliers into the next-generation communications supply chain.
+Held in conjunction with the International CTIA Wireless 2009 trade fair, the Diversity NXT meetings drew global corporate leaders from major communications and equipment firms.
+AT&T's procurement president, Tim Harden, was a featured panelist discussing the "New Realities in Wireless Industry Supply Chains."
+In addition, AT&T met with current and prospective diversity suppliers to discuss industry issues and opportunities.
+As a member of the NMSDC's Telecommunication Industry Group, AT&T helped to design the DiversityNXT programs to spotlight future opportunities for diversity suppliers in the converged industry. - Produced additional Quality Certification Training overview workshops for diversity suppliers in Houston, Austin and other cities across the nation.
+AT&T has partnered with Bizphyx, a Texas-based woman-owned quality training company, to provide free orientation and counseling to HUB owners on how to gain relevant quality certifications for their businesses.
 The initiative also offered a unique opportunity for the HUB firms to received discounted rates for certification mentoring.

-2009 SUPPLIER DIVERSITY PROGRAMS AND INITIATIVES
+2010 SUPPLIER DIVERSITY PROGRAMS AND INITIATIVES